RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 Link to Freejoy [github.](https://github.com/FreeJoy-Team/FreeJoy)

 # Changelog

+### 1.3.6
+- Added a TPU_Boot.3mf which is a printable TPU cover to go over the top of the gimbal to keep dust and debris out of the mechanism.
+Print slowly as there are 60 degree overhangs in the design.

 ### 1.3.5
 - Added the OuterCamCover_FreejoyUSB.3mf which has a port for the USB-B port when using freejoy to stick out. a regular USB cable connected directly to the bluepill or ardiuno can also go through this hole with a strain relief plate attached with M3 screws